 Another alternative is hiring a broker.
-An experienced car broker can help you with both finding the right car and selling it afterwards, when you leave the country.
-A broker do all the work for you.
+An experienced car broker can help you find the right car and sell it afterward when you leave the country.
+A broker does all the work for you.
 The only thing you need to do is tell them your needs.

 Check for registration

 Can a tourist buy a car in Australia?
-Only if it is properly registered, so make sure to check and double check all of the important paperwork with the current owner before you think about making a purchase.
+If it is appropriately registered, make sure to check and double-check all of the necessary paperwork with the current owner before you think about making a purchase.
 Australian registration stays valid for one year.
 If the vehicle is not registered, Australian law does not permit you to drive it on the road.

 If the car does need to be registered, this is not an especially difficult task.
-There are important forms on the Department of Transport
+There are primary forms on the Department of Transport

 You don’t want to make an expensive purchase like a car and then find out you bought a substandard product.
-Breaking down in the middle of the outback will not be a fun part of your time in Australia.
-So make sure to do a thorough check of the car’s condition, and ask the vendor a lot of questions about its quality.
+Breaking down in the middle of the Outback will not be a fun part of your time in Australia.
+So make sure to do a thorough check of the car’s condition and ask the vendor many questions about its quality.

-Look around the outside to make sure there are no scratches, patches of rust or gaps in the surface of the paintwork.
-Also look underneath to make sure you don’t see a patch of oil on the asphalt.
+Look around the outside to make sure there are no scratches, patches of rust, or gaps in the surface of the paintwork.
+Also, look underneath to ensure you don’t see a patch of oil on the asphalt.

 Next, check the width of the brake pads, the tread on the tires, the bulbs in the headlights, whether the indicators and brake lights are coming on, the exhaust, the windshield wipers, and the interior.

-If you know a lot about cars you can perform the check all by yourself, but if your personal knowledge is limited it might be better for you to hire a qualified mechanic to do the examination on your behalf.
+If you know a lot about cars, you can perform the check all by yourself, but if your knowledge is limited, it might be better for you to hire a qualified mechanic to examine on your behalf.

-It is a good idea also to make a checklist and go through it one item at a time to make sure you don’t miss anything, as there are a lot of important attributes to check.
-You can also request a quick test drive, and monitor the vehicle’s handling and braking.
+It is a good idea also to make a checklist and go through it one item at a time to make sure you don’t miss anything, as there are a lot of essential attributes to check.
+You can also request a quick test drive and monitor the vehicle’s handling and braking.